jurchiks33/Drawing-app-p5.js/Task_2.md

     3. Undo/Redo Manager:
             Completion: Basic functionality using Control+Z/Y is working.
             Challenges: Buttons for undo/redo are not yet functional.
 Debugging is ongoing to resolve issue.

+Next Steps.
+    1. Finilize Undo/Redo buttons: Next important step is debug and make Undo/Redo buttons functional.
+It will include review of event handling to ensure proper linking between buttons and undo/redo manager.

+    2.Additional Features: Depending on a time available might be implemented different app themes(christmas, city, classic, modern), also more shape selection, random image generation and updated styling with CSS.

+    3.Testing: After all features are in place, focus will shift to better performance and user experience, also code refactoring making it nice and clean.